ietf-homenet-wg/simple-naming/draft-ietf-homenet-simple-naming.md

 There are two types of authoritative name service on the homenet.
 Every link on the homenet has a zone that is a subdomain of the homenet's primary domain.
 Authority for these zones is local to the HNR that is currently authoritative for that zone.
-The contents of these zones are served using DNSSD Discovery Proxy {{draft-ietf-dnssd-hybrid}}.
+The contents of these zones are served using DNSSD Discovery Proxy {{I-D.ietf-dnssd-hybrid}}.
 Consequently, there is no need for database replication in the case that a new HNR is elected; that HNR simply takes over the Discovery Relay function.